tsheng1/align/README.md

 ### Day 2

-* Create the canvas and the randomly generated points on the map
+* Create the canvas and the randomly generated bars
-* Points should move based on specific sorting algorithm
+* Bars should move based on specific sorting algorithm

 ### Day 3